dataheck/maintenanace-issue-report/README.md

 # Issue Reporting for GitHub Projects

-I want my clients to have a good idea of what they are paying for when they have a maintenance contract with me.
-My primary project management tool is GitHub projects and issues, but clients tend to not be users of GitHub and their repositories are private.

-This tool makes it easy for me to share the detail stored on GitHub in an business-friendly format that can be kept for accounting records.
+This tool makes it easy to share the detail stored in GitHub issues in an business-friendly format that can be kept for accounting records.

 # Suitability

-Here's my rough workflow - if it's similar to yours then you might benefit from this tool:
+This tool assumes the following workflow:
 - Issues are added to a project specific for maintenance tracking, which is under an organization
-- The project has a "Done" column which is cleared after every billing cycle
+- The project has a column representing closed issues which is cleared after every billing cycle
 - At the end of every billing cycle a report is sent with a list of all completed issues for that cycle

 This tool has two features that help with this: